 - Requires support of two RF carriers phase aligned on the Tx side to ensure phase continuity on the Rx side

-- Requires split of the irregular bandwidth into two sets of PRBs that may be filtered through the next smaller bandwidth after which the signal is combined at baseband as a single carrier.
+- Requires split of the irregular bandwidth into two sets of PRBs that may be filtered through the next smaller bandwidth after which the signal is combined at the receiver’s baseband as a single carrier.
 For such processing, UE may benefit from supporting intra-band non-contiguous CA.

 - Requires UE architecture with capability to split LNA output signal to two separate LO paths for down-conversion.
+Also requires UE architecture with the ability to combine baseband signals.

+- Possible UE architecture alternative to requiring a split LNA, is to use an ADC with a large dynamic range and a subsequent split of the digital signal in two paths with separate NCOs and digital channel filters.
 Also requires UE architecture with the ability to combine baseband signals.

 - For scenarios with less than 10 MHz, second SSB is not excluded but not recommended due to significant additional overhead (duplicated SSB transmission as well as other radio resources such as PDCCH, CSI-RS, PDSCH (for SIB), CSI for Tracking, etc.).
 However, second SSB could enable or improve the legacy UEs' use of the further PRBs provided by the additional RF carrier in spectrum scenarios with less than 10 MHz.